lightblueseas/mvn-parent-projects/README.md

 # mvn-parent-projects

-This project holds parent projects that holds general properties for specific projects.
+This project holds parent projects that holds general properties for specific maven projects.

 ## Key features:

-1. Provides several plugins in the pluginManagement section that are useful for projects.
+1. Provides several plugins in the pluginManagement section that are useful for maven projects.
-2. Provides several dependencies in the dependencyManagement section that are useful for projects.
+2. Provides several dependencies in the dependencyManagement section that are useful for maven projects.

 ## License